We all have expectations of the people in our lives, but some people take it to the next level.

 3. “If you really cared, you would…”

 Ah, the classic guilt trip.
 Care isn’t measured by meeting your specific expectations.
-This phrase manipulates people into doing what you want by questioning their feelings.
+Saying this manipulates people into doing what you want by questioning their feelings.
 It’s a low blow that turns affection into a transaction and can seriously damage relationships.

 4. “I’m disappointed in you.”